 Look up at the sky, look at a sky full of planets.

 Till next time, clear skies.

 Known as “The Backyard Astronomer”, Gary Boyle is an astronomy educator, guest speaker and monthly columnist for the Royal Astronomical Society of Canada.
-He has been interviewed on more than 50 Canadian radio stations as well as television in Canada and the United States.
-In recognition of his public outreach in astronomy, the International Astronomical Union has honoured him with the naming of Asteroid (22406) Garyboyle.
+He has been interviewed on more than 50 Canadian radio stations as well as television across Canada and the U.S. In recognition of his public outreach in astronomy, the International Astronomical Union has honoured him with the naming of Asteroid (22406) Garyboyle.
 Follow him on Twitter: @astroeducator or his website: www.wondersofastronomy.com

 Like us on Facebook